EndPointCorp/end-point-blog/2021/01/29/intro-to-typescript.html.md

 myVar = 'hello!'
 ```

 This is 100% valid. myVar can hold either a boolean OR a string value.
-However typescript will force you to disambiguate which type it currently holds before you can do anything unsafe with it.
-For example if we have a function that takes a union type
+However, typescript will force you to disambiguate which type it currently
+holds before you can do anything unsafe with it.
+For example, if we have a
+function that takes a union type:

 ```typescript
 function upperBool(arg: boolean | string): string {